Kalschatzi/learning_platform/content/module1/6-java-comparing-objects.md

     }
 }
 ```
-This `compareTo` method is called to understand how to sort objects with the different algorithms.
+The `compareTo` method is called to understand how to sort objects with the different algorithms.
-This will return -1 if the smaller, 0 if equal or 1 if larger than the object it's being compared to
+This returns -1 if the object is smaller, 0 if they are equal or 1 if it's larger than the object it's being compared to.
 Usage:
 ```java
 Animal kali = new Animal("Kali", 8);